Brainsware/sealas/README.md

 Learn with us the ins and outs of working on a project with the focus on security and usability.
 We write about the challenges, hows and whys behind our technical, design and business decisions.

-Check out the blog here: [https://sealas.at/blog](https://sealas.at/blog)
+You can read our articles here: [https://sealas.at/blog](https://sealas.at/blog)

 ## Build Status